 I remember distinctly praying that I would be able to stand and walk by the time I landed in Switzerland 3 hours later.
 But luck was not on my side and when I went to stand, I almost collapsed again.
 I had to hop on one foot all the way to the front of the plane and be wheeled around until I got to the Zurich airport clinic.
 At this time, I think I was crying pretty much non-stop for an hour.
 I called my mom and told her what was going on and I got several x-rays that obviously didn’t show anything.
 I think the poor doctor considered giving me a sedative.
 After spending 400 euros at the clinic and booking a hotel at the airport for another 400 euros, I hunkered down in my hotel room for the night.
 The sweet airport escort let me borrow their wheelchair, even though it was against their rules, since I needed it to just get to the bathroom in my hotel room.

 I was just exhausted and I had to take a tylenol for my raging cry-induced headache.
 A nap soon followed.
 All the while, my mom was trying to get my flight moved up a day early despite the time difference.
 Thank heavens for moms, right??
 When I woke up, I felt immensely better.
 With my mom’s help in setting up the callback with the airline, I cried my way through the convo with the rep and finally got my flight moved up for an additional 22,000 miles.
-I was too happy about the extra miles but I ordered room service.
+I wasn’t too happy about the extra miles but I ordered room service.
 The pizza and lava cake made up for the craptastic night.

 The next morning, the amazing desk staff helped me roll down to the lobby, meet with the airport escort, and I was whisked away through security.
 Perhaps the only good thing that came from this crazy injury was the incredible speed I went through airport terminals, security, and customs.
 Since I couldn’t get up and walk through the body-scanner at security, I had to get a few thorough pat downs but I cannot complain.
 They were so accommodating.
 I think I apologized to anyone and everyone from airport workers, flight attendants, and even the captains.
 Everyone was so gracious.

 I have zero complaints about the Delta flight from Zurich to New York.
-The Delta comfort seat was amazing, my seat mate was the sweetest Swiss guy who was my age, and the flight attendants doted on me.
+The Delta Comfort seat was amazing, my seat mate was the sweetest Swiss guy who was my age, and the flight attendants doted on me.
 They kept telling me if I need help going to the bathroom that they would be more than willing to help me hop to it (since it was nearby).
 As nice as that was, I just drank very little on the flight so that never became an issue on the trans-Atlantic flight.
 The entertainment was great, the food even better, and it just made a crazy experience better.
 If I didn’t already love Delta, that flight alone sealed the deal.
 It was a much needed good thing in an otherwise bleak experience.

 My parents met me in Atlanta and it was the best feeling ever to be home and hugged by my moma and daddy.
 There is something so comforting about having your parents with you when you are not 100% – especially my moma.
 Looking back, those first few weeks after returning home were HARD!
 I had to move back to my parents’ house since my apartment had stairs I couldn’t climb them.
 The struggle of not putting any weight on my leg was the most difficult part because I didn’t want to cause more damage to my (at that time) unknown problem.
 I had to hop (pun so intended) through so many channels just to get an MRI, official diagnosis, and get a orthopedic doctor to see me.
-American medicine.
+American medicine, y’all.
 Showering sitting down was a real treat.
 Trying to dress after showering was even better.
 That took some learning.

 Since the incident, I have moved back into my apartment and can climb stairs with no problem.
 I thought for sure after hearing my diagnosis, I was going to have to have ACL replacement surgery but luckily, my ortho doctor said he didn’t recommend it unless it became a problem.
 I had many weeks of physical therapy to build up my leg muscles from lack of use and I was determined to get back to normal especially because it is hard to photograph little ones and families if I cannot bend and move!
 I am still overly cautious and I cannot bend for long periods of time.
 I try not to kneel at all on my bad leg even though I don’t think it will be an issue.